 The trouble doesn’t stop once players get off the tee.
-The green is small has a hillside on the left and bunker between the edge of the right hand side of the green and the river.
+The green is small has a hillside on the left and bunker between the edge of the right-hand side of the green and the river.
 It makes for a tough target.
 This is the reason why some golfers get aggressive and try to get as close to the green as possible.
-Easier to hit the green with a wedge then a mid iron.
+Easier to hit the green with a wedge than a mid-iron.

 Once golfers reach the green it is fairly flat and as you know the greens are perfect here at Rivers Edge so players can be confident in making a run at the putts.
 This is such a good golf hole.
 A birdie or even par is a great score!

 To make a tee time click on the Tee Times tab at the top of the page or call the golf shop directly at 877-748-3718.